 Taste the “spirit” of spring using common dandelions.
-Makes about three ⅘ wine bottles.
+This Pink Dandelion Wine recipe makes about three ⅘ wine bottles.

 Pick the dandelions, snip off the stem and green collar and rinse in cool water.
 Place petals in the one-gallon jar and pour the boiling water over them.